 Oahu Community Correctional Center

-For facility information including: visitation, telephone, mail, and money procedures and privileges click here.
+For facility information including: visitation rules, telephone, mail, and money procedures and privileges click here.

 The Oahu Community Correctional Center (OCCC) is the largest jail facility in the State of Hawaii, and is situated on 16 acres in urban Honolulu.
 The 950-bed facility houses pre-trial detainees.
 In addition to its jail functions, OCCC provides reintegration programming for male sentenced felons.